Saket6198/Ecomm-Grocery-Website/README.md

 2. pip install -r requirements.txt.
 3. Run manage.py to run the server.
 4. Go to http://127.0.0.1:8000/ to use the website.

+## USES

+The " E-Commerce Grocery Shopping Website " is a software application designed to streamline the process of online grocery shopping.
+In an era of digital transformation, this project aims to provide a user-friendly graphical user interface (GUI) that enables customers to easily search, select, and buy items.
+The system leverages the power of Python, along with Bootstrap for GUI development, to create a seamless and efficient shopping experience.